AMSDavis/cadl/CONTRIBUTING.md

   * `watch-source`: tsc process that recompiles on TypeScript changes
   * `watch-spec`: process that regenerates spec.html when spec.emu.html changes
-  * `watch-tmlanguage`: process that regenerates adl.tmlanguage when tmlanguage.ts changes
+  * `watch-tmlanguage`: process that regenerates cadl.tmlanguage when tmlanguage.ts changes

 ## Testing